finbourne/notifications-sdk-java-preview/sdk/docs/SubscriptionsApi.md

     SubscriptionsApi apiInstance = new SubscriptionsApi(defaultClient);
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>.
     String sortBy = "sortBy_example"; // String | Fields to order the result set.
-Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>.
+Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\" /> filtering results from LUSID.
     String page = "page_example"; // String | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied the filter  field should not be supplied.
     Integer limit = 56; // Integer | The maximum number of subscriptions to retrieve. try {